 UPR Follow Up: Monitoring and Advocacy Actions UPR recommendation on children's rights Monitoring Action Advocacy Action 1.
 Child labour To consider fostering national strategies to combat child labour and promote decent work 2.
 Child marriage To intensify its efforts to protect children from early and forced marriages.)
 3. Violence against children Recommends to take appropriate measures to address violence against children.
 4. Child poverty and mortality To implement the recommendations of the CRC in order to guarantee the rights of homeless children 5.
 Children and HIV/AIDS To consider strengthening programs to fight and prevent HIV/AIDS, with special attention to women and children.
 6. Children and war To timely cooperate with the monitoring mechanism based on Security Council resolution 1612 (2005) to adopt concrete measures to prevent and punish all kinds of recruitment or use of children in armed conflict.
-Lack of access to education To continue its efforts to improve and ensure access to education for all children and to include human rights teaching in school programs.
-8. Sexual exploitation and trafficking of children As recommended by the Committee on the Rights of the Child, ensure that the law against trafficking of human beings and sexual exploitation of children better engage econo ter implemented and take measures to protect girls ed in domestic work from mic exploitation and abuse.
-To rev legisla them l interna area o Evenile justice view its domestic tion and practice, to bring both in compliance with its ational obligations in the f the rights of the child, in ular regarding i. the protection against kidnapping and trafficking, and ii. the juvenile justice system including through providing adequate separate facilities of corresponding capacity for juveniles in detention or prison and adopting specific measures for the protection of their human rights.
+7. Lack of access to education To continue its efforts to improve and ensure access to education for all children and to include human rights teaching in school programs.
+8. Sexual exploitation and trafficking of children As recommended by the Committee on the Rights of the Child, ensure that the law against trafficking of human beings and sexual exploitation of children be better implemented and take better measures to protect girls engaged in domestic work from economic exploitation and sexual abuse.